 - Coral reefs are called the “rainforest of the sea” because they host about 25% of all ocean species.

-#6: Craft: Rainbow Fish
+#7 Craft: Rainbow Fish

 This was a super fun craft I found at A Little Pinch of Perfect.
-Again, it’s process art because there are several steps.

 Read the books, Rainbow Fish and Rainbow Fish and the Big Blue Whale by Marcus Pfister before starting this project.